okany/easypython/README.md

-test14 - removes duplicate entries in a list test15 - checks if 2 strings are rotation of each other test16 - reverse words in a given sentence without using any library method
+test14 - removes duplicate entries in a list test15 - checks if 2 strings are rotation of each other test16 - reverse words in a given sentence without using any library method test17 - finds the nth node from the end in a singly linked list test18 - creates a list with only unique items